Skip to main content

 Certifier tracks columns by name and order.
 Moving them or inserting new ones will break your mapping and cause errors.

-Rule 5: Be Careful with Processed Rows
+Rule 5: Be Careful with Processed Records

 Rule 6: Always Include Name & Email